 For heart health, most studies use doses of coenzyme q10 between 100-400 mg per day.

+Heart patients perform better on exercise tests after supplementing magnesium as well.
+Many people benefit from taking magnesium supplements for these reasons.
 My favorite forms of magnesium supplements are magnesium glycinate, magnesium, chloride, magnesium malate, and dimagnesium malate.

-Start with a low dose, such as 100-200 mg per day and work your way up if you need.
+Start with a low dose, such as 100-200 mg per day, and work your way up if you need.

 Side effects: magnesium has a laxative effect if you get too much.

-Omega 3 Supplements
+6. Omega 3

+Omega 3 deficiency is common.
 Why?
-The best source of omega 3 fats is wild-caught fish.
-Research suggests that the ratios of omega 3 intake are lower than ever in the typical American diet.
+The best source of omega 3 fats is wild-caught fish, especially fatty fish.
+Research suggests that the ratios of omega 3 intakes are lower than ever in the typical American diet.

+If you don’t eat fish at least 2-4 times a week (be honest with yourself) you are likely low in omega 3’s.
 While omega 3’s reduce inflammation, they don’t have the potential to reduce calcification like vitamin D3 and vitamin K2 have.

 Recent research suggests that high-dose omega 3 supplementation reduces chances of fatal heart attacks and strokes by 25% over and above the benefit of cholesterol medications.

 In this study, they used omega EPA only.
-Other studies show benefits of both omega DHA and EPA.
+Other studies show the benefits of both omega DHA and EPA.

 Plant sources are available as well.
 Look for plant sources of DHA and EPA.
 Linolenic acid is an omega 3 from plants, but it isn’t easily converted into the active form of omega 3 in the body.